taysea/grommet-dropzone/README.md

 | showPreview | boolean | false |  Determines if a thumbnail preview of the image should be displayed. |

 ### How to connect Dropzone with a form
-The Dropzone has been placed within a form to demonstrate how file upload could be completed.
-Be sure to note the functions that have been created in `MyForm.js` to allow the file data to be tracked in the form state and submitted.
-If you intend to use the Dropzone for file upload, you will need to include these functions within your form.
+This app puts the Dropzone within a form to demonstrate how to do file uploading.
+If you intend to use the Dropzone for file upload, you will need to include these functions within your form (see `MyForm.js` for how it is implemented).
 Additionally, a `fileUpload.js` file has been provided as a starter for how to connect the form data with your database.
 ```
 const [files, setFiles] = useState([]);

 const addFiles = newFiles => {
     setFiles(...files, newFiles);
 };

 const deleteFiles = remainingFiles => {
     setFiles(remainingFiles);
 };

+const handleSubmit = event => {
+    event.preventDefault();
+    // You will need to update ../utils/fileUpload with the correct url for
+    // where the data will be sent to.
+    fileUpload({ firstName, lastName, files });
+};
 ```
-In your Dropzone, you will need to add these props to accompany the above functions:
+To connect the above functions to the Dropzone, you will need to add these props:
 ```
 <Dropzone onAddFiles={addFiles} onDeleteFiles={deleteFiles} />
 ```